Creep (franchise): Creep 2 (2017)

-Taking her into the deeper into the woods, "Aaron" explains the plot he has staged for the finale of their documentary.
-Showing her a large previously excavated hole in the ground, "Aaron" reveals that as a result of his affection for her, he intends their story to end in a murder-suicide.
-Though initially believing this was merely another theatrical experience, Sara realizes that the man she has spent the day with is in fact a real psychopath as he begins stab himself with her knife.
-Understanding the situation, Sara flees into the woods with "Aaron" in pursuit and finds herself fighting of her life.

 Future

 In June 2015, in collaboration Blum, Brice, and Duplass stated that there would be various "stories of Creep".
 In October 2017, Duplass confirmed that there were discussions ongoing for additional installments; pointing to the scene at the end of the first movie where the audience is shown the killer's collection of videos about each of his victims, stating: "I want to see each and every one of those tapes."
 Later that month, he also stated that creatives may repurpose some of the stories that were created during the process of writing Creep 2.
 In a separate interview, the writer/producer/actor stated that the creatives involved are interested in creating a prequel, which would vaguely detail how Josef became a serial killer; while also stating that there will be a projects that explore the various victims teased at the end of the first film.
 That same month, Brice stated that one of the concepts that was explored for Creep 2 included the revelation that Josef is the leader of a cult group, while acknowledging the possibility of this abandoned plot-point being revisited.

-In November 2017, Brice stated that the realization of a third movie depends on the success of Creep 2.
+In November 2017, Brice stated that the realization of a third movie, exploring Josef's and Sara's reunion and further love story, depends on the success of Creep 2.
 By March 2020, Duplass confirmed that a third movie is in development.
 Recalling that he and Brice both felt like the second movie wasn't as good as they had wanted it to be, he stated that the current script has been written twice because they want to ensure the story is worth telling.
 In January 2024, Brice stated that while writing for a third film is ongoing, he and Duplass had been busy with their various respective production schedules.
 While discussing the plans for additional installments, the filmmaker confirmed that Josef's troubled childhood including the character's creation of the wolf-masked alias referred to as "Peachfuzz" would be explored.
 By September of the same year, Duplass expressed interest in portraying the titular villain for years to come, while acknowledging that there are plans for additional stories following the events of The Creep Tapes.

-In October 2025, Patrick Brice stated that the project will be made once the ongoing television series is completed, with the eventual third movie being the end of the franchise.
+In October 2025, Patrick Brice stated that the project will be made once the television series is completed, with the possible third film serving as the finale to the franchise.